lhr-solar/BPS/Docs/source/How_To/coding-style.rst

 Structs
 =======

-All struct names should have a descriptive name written in CamelCase and an appended ``_t``.
+All struct typedef names should have a descriptive name written in CamelCase and an appended ``_t``.
+The name of the struct should be in CamelCase and it's members should be written in camelCase to make it easier to understand gcc error messages.
-Members of struct should be written in camelCase.
 They should be located in the header file.
 Ex:

 .. code-block:: c

-    typedef struct {
+    typedef struct StructName {
         uint8_t element;
         uint16_t elementTwo;
     } StructName_t;